hpcfung/CodingProjects/2022/Download/README.md

 how does chrome load it?

-drag picture, base64, convert to jpg
+drag picture, base64, convert to jpg = data url

 https://web.dev/howbrowserswork/